rotcivegaf/wallet-contracts-v3/docs/SESSIONS.md

 > [!TIP]
 > Branch nodes are especially useful for modularizing the configuration structure.
 They allow logically related nodes to be grouped together, which not only improves organization but also potentially reduces the overall size of the calldata by allowing unused leaves to be rolled up into a single node.

-> [!NOTE]
-> The branch size is determined by bits in the additional data portion of the flag byte.
-Ensure that branch sizes do not exceed the limits imposed by the `uintX` size field.

 #### Blacklist (FLAG 0x03)

 The blacklist node specifies addresses that are disallowed for implicit sessions.
 This includes both target addresses that cannot be called and session signers that are not allowed to make implicit calls.